 The westernmost town in El Paso County, Green Mountain Falls is a small mountain town cozied up on the north side of Pikes Peak.
 Only 15 miles from Colorado Springs, living in Green Mountain Falls offers the perks of a quiet mountain town with access to the job market and amenities of the nearby city.

 A rapidly-growing town in north El Paso County, Monument offers main street mood with big city access to Colorado Springs and Denver.
 Locals sip coffee or take a run at Monument Lake, a stone’s throw from the U.S. Air Force Academy.
 Monument is home to excellent schools, local business, and retail centers.

-Located in the Tri-Lakes region 30 miles north of Colorado Springs, Palmer Lake is a small but growing community offering stunning views of the Front Range and numerous parks and outdoor activities on the town’s namesake lake.
+Located 30 miles north of Colorado Springs, Palmer Lake is a small, open space community offering stunning views of the Front Range mountains.
+Parks and outdoor activities take advantage of the town’s namesake lake.
 Palmer Lake’s quaint downtown is also home to a vibrant arts community and the Tri-Lakes Center for the Arts.

-Surrounded by the Pike National Forest, but just 18 miles west of Colorado Springs, Woodland Park is an ideal Rocky Mountain gateway town with fresh air and beautiful mountain scenery.
-The largest town in Teller County, tourism primarily fuels the Woodland Park economy, with plentiful options for lodging, camping, recreation and dining.
+Surrounded by the Pike National Forest and 18 miles west of Colorado Springs, Woodland Park is an ideal Rocky Mountain gateway town with fresh air and beautiful mountain scenery.
+The largest city in Teller County, tourism primarily fuels the Woodland Park economy, with plentiful options for lodging, camping, recreation, and dining.